 Lastly, using flash is a big taboo.
-A few DJs completely ban it because photographers sometimes go crazy with it, and some even treat the DJ booth like their own studio and start rigging lighting.
+A few DJs completely ban it because photographers sometimes go crazy with it, and some even treat the DJ booth like their own studio and start rigging lights.
 I would suggest to get a decent diffuser, try to point it up and away from the DJ’s eyes, and don’t act like the paparazzi.
 DJs have to work too, so blinding them isn’t a good idea.

 – Given the festive environment of these events, how do you draw the line between enjoying the party and doing your job?

 Well, I don’t party or drink, so my camera only goes down when I’m backstage with friends or taking a breather when I have all the photos I need.

 – As something of a celebrity yourself, do you ever get bothered by fans or other photographers that want your attention at festivals?

 Yes, constantly, and especially if I’m in the press pit at a big event; tons of people tap me on the shoulder while I’m taking pics, or they ask for me to take photos of them.
 I have to ignore most of those requests because I often use a telephoto lens anyway, making it impossible to take a picture of someone at close range.
 The best time to talk to me is usually when I’m walking around or not taking pictures.
 I’m more than happy to take photos of people then.